 The library has several public access computers with high speed internet connection available any time the library is open.
-To use a computer, sign your name and time of arrival on the login sheet located near the Historical room.
 There are no time limits on computer use, as long as there are enough terminals available to meet demand.
 If the computers are all in use, you should first sign the login sheet and record the time of your arrival.
 At this point, the computer user who has been signed in for the longest period of time will be notified by a staff member that they have 20 minutes to complete their work.
-Homework and research take precedence over games and other forms of entertainment.

 The computers in the Children's room are intended to be used with adult supervision by children under the age of 9.
 Parents may use these computers while visiting the library together with their children.
-The login sheet near the Historical room must be signed prior to using a computer in the Children's room.
-Students over the age of 9 are welcome to sign the login sheet and independently use a computer.
+Students over the age of 9 are welcome to login and independently use a computer.

-All public computers are connected to a black and white laser printer located behind the circulation desk.
+All public computers are connected to a black and white laser printer located in the adult public computer area.
 There is a 15 cent per page charge for printing, which helps to offset the cost of toner and other printing supplies.
 It is a good idea to do a "print preview" if you are unsure how many pages your document will be, or to select which page(s) you want to print.
 If you are doing a school assignment, the first five (5) pages will be at no charge.
+Double-sided printing is available at 25 cents per page.
 Color printing is not available at this time.
-Please ask a staff member at the circulation desk to retrieve your printouts for you, and pay for your pages at that time.
+Please pay for your pages at the front desk.

-Internet browsers installed on the library computers are Explorer and Firefox.
+Internet browsers installed on the library computers are Chrome and Firefox.

-Microsoft Office 2003 applications include Word, PowerPoint, Publisher, Access and Excel.
+Microsoft Office 2016 applications include Word, PowerPoint, Publisher, and Excel.
 Documents that you create cannot be saved to the hard drive.
-You are welcome to provide your own storage device (CD, flash drive) to save your work.
+You are welcome to provide your own storage device (flash drive) to save your work.

-The library offers a free wireless internet connection (WiFi) accessible during regular operating hours only.
+The library offers a free wireless internet connection (WiFi) accessible 24 hours/day.
 This is an open, unsecure connection and users are advised to take precautions when using this free service.